-The GGP is currently preparing for a new round of data collection which will commence at the end of 2019.
+The GGP is currently preparing for a new round of data collection which has commenced at the end of 2019.
 As part of this, the methodology of the GGP is being updated and renewed to ensure that social scientists and policy makers have access to the highest quality data possible.
-The survey will be implemented from the GGP Central Coordination Office’s at NIDI in the Hague to ensure that data is collected efficiently and effectively across a wide range of countries.
+The survey is implemented from the GGP Central Coordination Office’s at NIDI in the Hague to ensure that data is collected efficiently and effectively across a wide range of countries.
 The survey uses a new questionnaire which ensures comparability with the the FFS (1990’s) and the previous GGS (2000’s).
 The GGP hopes to collect data from more than 20 countries in 2020 and further enrich the GGP research infrastructure.
 Countries interested in fielding the GGS can either read the guidelines below or read our FAQ section here.

 For detailed information on the data preparation procedures and a guide how to use the files below please visit the Data Preparations section.
 Detailed information on variable coding and country specificities can also be found in our online data analysis suite.